sandergroenen/secretmessage/README.md

 4. Set an expiration time
 5. Click "Send Message"

 The message will be encrypted with the recipient's public key before being stored in the database.
+And the message ID will be printed, *COPY this for userB (see step 1 in receiving messages)*

 ### Receiving Messages